Person using a smartphone to document a suburban house while a small drone inspects the roof, representing AI-assisted property insurance claims.

 Understand that standard homeowners insurance won’t cover the full cost of rebuilding if local building codes have changed since your home was constructed.
 When disaster strikes an older property, you’ll face a harsh reality: your insurer pays to restore what existed before, but your municipality requires upgrades to current code—leaving you potentially tens of thousands of dollars short.

 Ordinance or law coverage bridges this critical gap by covering three distinct expenses most homeowners don’t anticipate.
-First, it pays for demolition and debris removal of undamaged portions of your home that must come down …
+First, it pays for demolition and debris removal of undamaged portions of your home that must come down due to code …